 - Insured unemployment data: Illinois Department of Employment Security (IDES) unemployment insurance (UI) claimant data for the most recently completed calendar year will be used.
 Each local workforce area's share of the state total of such claimants is determined, and the area is allocated that share of the funds apportioned by this factor. - Unemployment concentrations: Unemployment figures for the most recently completed program year will be used.
 Only counties with unemployment rates above the statewide average will be included in the formula.
-Each workforce area's share of the state total of such unemployment is determined, and the area is allocated that share of the funds apportioned by this factor. - Declining industries data: For each workforce area, employment by the three-digit North American Industry Classification System (NAICS) code is determined for the first calendar quarter (January-March) of the two most recent years for which data is available from IDES' ES-202 UI-covered employment report.
+Each workforce area's share of the state total of such unemployment is determined, and the area is allocated that share of the funds apportioned by this factor. - Declining industries data: For each workforce area, employment by three-digit North American Industry Classification System (NAICS) code is determined for the first calendar quarter (JanuaryMarch) of the two most recent years for which data is available from IDES' ES-202 UI-covered employment report.
 The number of jobs lost within industries showing an employment loss from one year to the next is totaled for each area.
 Each workforce area's share of the state total of such employment loss is determined, and the area is allocated that share of the funds apportioned by this factor. - Long-term unemployment data: IDES data for the number of UI claimants who were unemployed for 15 or more weeks during the most recently completed calendar year will be used.
-Each workforce area's share of the state total of such long-term claimants is determined, and the area is allocated that share of the funds apportioned by this factor. - The plant closing and mass layoff data and farmer-rancher economic hardship factors will be given zero weighting under the WIOA dislocated worker allocation formula, due to a lack of public use data sources with sufficient geographic detail to adequately serve the requirements of an allocation formula.
+Each workforce area's share of the state total of such long-term claimants is determined, and the area is allocated that share of the funds apportioned by this factor.